MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

 ### [Quantum Copilot](#tab/tabid-copilot)

 You can test your Q# code with the Quantum Copilot free of charge - all you need is a Microsoft (MSA) email account.
-For more information about the Quantum Copilot, see [Get started with Azure Quantum](xref:microsoft.quantum.get-started.azure-quantum).
+For more information about the Quantum Copilot, see [Explore Azure Quantum](xref:microsoft.quantum.get-started.azure-quantum).

 A standalone Q# application requires an `EntryPoint` so the Q# compiler knows where to start the program.
 To create the full Q# application, add the following entry point to your Q# program, *Program.qs*: